prometheus-operator/prometheus-operator/Documentation/platform/sharding.md

 ### Topology-aware sharding

-> **Alpha:** Topology-aware sharding requires the `PrometheusTopologySharding` feature gate to be enabled on the operator.
+> **Beta:** Topology-aware sharding requires the `PrometheusTopologySharding` feature gate to be enabled on the operator.

 In multi-zone clusters, the default address-based sharding distributes targets without regard for their zone, which can generate costly cross-zone traffic.
 Topology-aware sharding pins each Prometheus shard to a specific zone so that it only scrapes targets local to that zone.